-Student's Name: Age: Grade:

-The Public School is participating in the milk substitution provision which states that a school may substitute for the fluid milk a nondairy beverage that is nutritionally equivalent to fluid milk and meets Nutritional Standards established by the United States Department of Agriculture (USDA).
-At a minimum, the Nutritional Standards shall include fortification of calcium, protein, vitamin A, and vitamin D to levels founds in cow's milk for students who cannot consume fluid milk because of a medical or other special dietary need other than a disability.

-The Public School has notified the State Department of Education (the State Agency) that the school is implementing this variation.
-The substitution requires a written statement by a medical authority or by a student's parent or legal guardian that identifies the medical or other special dietary need which restricts the student's diet, except that the school shall not be required to provide beverages other than beverages the school has identified as acceptable substitutes.

-Acceptable substitutes are as follows:

-Expenses incurred in providing substitutions that are in excess of expenses covered by reimbursements shall be paid by the school district.

-For Medical Authority or Parent/Guardian to Complete:

-Reason for Milk Substitution:

-Signature of Medical Authority or Parent/Guardian
+Student's Name: Age: Grade: The Public provision which states that a school may substitute for the equivalent to fluid milk and meets Nutritional Standard Agriculture (USDA).
+At a minimum, the Nutritional Stanvitamin A, and vitamin D to levels founds in cow's medical or other special dietary need other e fluid milk a nondairy ds established by the U ndards shall include for nilk for students who beverage that is nutritionally United States Department of tification of calcium, protein, The Public Education (the State Agency) that the school is implement by a medical authority or by a student's or other special dietary need which restricts the student to provide beverages other than beverages the school has been also become a supplementary of the student to provide beverages of the school has been also become a supplementary of the school has been also be supplementary of the school has been also become a supplementary of the school has been also become a supplementary of the school has been also become a supplementary of the school in the school is implementary or other special dietary need which restricts the student to provide beverages of the school in the school in the school is implementary or other special dietary need which restricts the student to provide beverages of the school in t menting this variation. s parent or legal guardi t's diet, except that the The substitution requires a an that identifies the medical school shall not be required Acceptable substitutes are as follows: Expenses incurred in providing substitutions that are i shall be paid by the school district. n excess of expenses of covered by reimbursements For Medical Authority or Parent/Guardian to Com • Date Signature of Medical A authority or Parent/Guardian